-The shows with dolphins and orcas introduce educational elements, even though not all contents are for educational purposes, and are carried out to capture the attention of a public that has no or little previous knowledge of animals.
-The main aim of the shows is to awaken empathy in ways that build a bond between species and visitors.
-While there are many opinions on how to present the animals, there is always opportunity to improve the way in which educational content is transmitted in the shows, educational surveys conducted randomly in LP show that all impressions that the visitors receive at the shows are positive: (intelligence, affection, conservation ... are the most frequent words in response to an open survey question: What did the presentations with animals suggest to you?)
+The presentations with dolphins and orcas introduce educational elements, even though not all contents are for educational purposes, and are carried out to capture the attention of a public that has no or little previous knowledge of animals.
+Their main aim is to awaken empathy in ways that build a bond between species and visitors.
+While there are many opinions on how to present the animals, there is always opportunity to improve the way in which educational content is transmitted in the presentations, educational surveys conducted randomly in LP show that all impressions that the visitors receive at the shows are positive: (intelligence, affection, conservation ... are the most frequent words in response to an open survey question: What did the presentations with animals suggest to you?)